 Include Additional Insured status for General Contractors, Construction Managers and subcontractors of every tier.
 As respects architects, engineers, manufacturers and suppliers, the foregoing is limited to their site activities only.

 Builder’s risk insurance coverage under this Article 11.2 will expire on the date of Final Completion recited in a Notice of Completion filed pursuant to Article 9.8.
 Should a Notice of Completion be filed more than 10 days after the date of Final Completion, the date of Final Completion recited in the Notice of Completion will govern.
+Should there be extended delays for any reasons between the period in which the Notice of Substantial Completion is filed and Notice of Final Completion is filed, University reserves the right to early terminate the Builder’s risk insurance coverage under Article 11.2 and will be required to either replace with equivalent insurance using the University property insurance program or cause Design Builder to replace Builder’s risk insurance equivalent to Article 11.2.
+The University shall pay Design Builder for the reasonable cost of replacement coverage required by this Article 11.2.

 PERFORMANCE BOND AND PAYMENT BOND